 One potential contender in the race to improve outcomes for patients harboring the KRAS mutated cancer gene is the Bromodomain and Extra-Terminal domain (BET) family of proteins that are increasingly showing promise as targets in oncology.
 Novel BET inhibitor, BAY 1238097, has displayed anti-tumor activity in a number of models both in vitro and in vivo, inhibiting the growth of solid tumors including melanoma and lung cancer.

-Seizing on this potential therapeutic window, a study* first authored by Toni Jauset, formerly a graduate student of VHIO’s Mouse Models of Cancer Therapies Group and now researcher at VHIO-born spin-off Peptomyc S.L. – both directed by Laura Soucek – and published open access today in Oncotarget, sought to preclinically evaluate the effect of this new BET inhibitor against PDAC and NSCLC in genetic mouse models harboring RAS mutations in vivo and in vitro.
+Seizing on this potential therapeutic window, an open access article published today in Oncotarget*, first co-authored by Toni Jauset, formerly a graduate student of VHIO’s Mouse Models of Cancer Therapies Group and now researcher at VHIO-born spin-off Peptomyc S.L. (both directed by Laura Soucek ), and Daniel Massó Vallés, Post-Doctoral Fellow of the same group, preclinically evidences the effect of this new BET inhibitor against PDAC and NSCLC in genetic mouse models harboring RAS mutations in vivo and in vitro.

 Toni and his co-collaborators from VHIO’s Mouse Models of Cancer Therapies Group, Peptomyc, as well as colleagues from Kitos Biotech (Alghero, Italy), University of Sassari (Sassari, Italy), Institute for Research German Trias i Pujol (Barcelona) and Bayer AG (Berlin, Germany), have evidenced a significant therapeutic impact of BET inhibition by BAY 1238097 against NSCLC and PDAC in vivo.
 Findings show important tumor reduction in genetic mouse models of KRAS-driven tumors as well as efficacy in vitro in RAS-mutated NSCLC and PDAC human cell lines.